tgac-vumc/QDNAseq.snakemake/README.md

 Open the configuration file `config.yaml` to check the settings that snakemake will use and change according to your needs.
 For providing service-analysis, set `setting` to `'service'`.
 For research purposes, set `setting` to `'research'`.
 For all settings set `setting` to `'all'`.

-One of the options in the configfile is dewaving, if set to true QNDAseq objects will be dewaved before segmentation.
+One of the options in the configfile is `dewaving`, if set to `'true'` QNDAseq objects will be dewaved before segmentation.

 These options change the rules performed in the pipeline, see the rule-graph in the next section.